marol1210/tabris-connect-migration-guide/README.md

       * `ANDROID_APP_BUNDLE_SIGNING_KEY` (base64 encoded)
       * `TABRIS_BUILD_KEY` (already created during the iOS setup step)

     Note that the `ANDROID_APP_BUNDLE_SIGNING_KEY` has to be in Java keystore format (*.jks) and base64 encoded.
 When a new key is created it is advisable to follow the  [Android key generation documentation](https://developer.android.com/studio/publish/app-signing#generate-key).
+You can download existing keys on Tabris connect from the user menu.

 2. Create a new file called `android-app-build.yaml` inside of the `.github/workflows/` directors.